cloudfoundry/summit-training-classes/cloud-native/site/content/labs/eureka.md

 ## Pushing the Browser App

-* Now, push the browser app.
-The jar file is located here <a href="/public/cf-oss-training/cloud-native/site/resources/browser.jar" target="_blank">/public/cf-oss-training/cloud-native/site/resources/browser.jar</a> or you can download and build the project yourself: <a href="https://github.com/spgreenberg/browser" target="_blank">github.com/spgreenberg/browser</a>.
+* Now, push the browser app with 512MB of memory.
+The jar file is located here <a href="/resources/browser.jar" target="_blank">browser.jar</a> or you can download and build the project yourself: <a href="https://github.com/spgreenberg/browser" target="_blank">github.com/spgreenberg/browser</a>.

 * Bind the Eureka service and restart the browser app.